carmonaja03/SimpleFramework/README.md

 # SimpleFramework
-I made this simple test framework that supports Java, Cucumber, Selenium, Maven and mimics large scale framework used by most tech comapanies.
+I made this simple test automation framework that supports Java, Cucumber, Selenium, Maven and mimics large scale framework used by most tech comapanies.
 Test design is a combination of Page Object Model and Factory.
 It has all the component needed for a scalable test automation framework
   1. .properties file
   2. .yml and .ini file for testdata
   3. has utilities